Best Secured Loans in 2025

 +

 Best Egg’s Secured Loan + Homeowner Discount is a unique loan that uses your home’s fixtures as collateral.
-Eligible fixtures could include bathroom vanities, built-in cabinetry and other elements permanently attached to your home.
+By fixtures, Best Egg means bathroom vanities, built-in cabinets and shelves, and other elements permanently attached to your home.

 How to qualify